hhvm/user-documentation/guides/hhvm/06-experimental-builds/03-universal-deb-packages.md

 We also provide prebuilt universal deb packages, which do not depend on system libraries and are expected to run on any version of Debian, Ubuntu or any other Linux distributions with `apt` package manager.

-## Obtaining The Latest LTS Version
+## Obtaining The Latest Release Version

 ``` bash
 apt-get update &&